-Use of an existing boat dock, boathouse, and gangway (as shown in Figure 2).
+Use of an existing boat launch ramp, accommodation dock, and 20 double-point mooring buoys (as shown in Figure 2).

 Figure 2.
 Site Map

 NOTE: This depiction of the lease premises is based on unverified information provided by the applicant or other parties and is not a waiver or limitation of any State interest in the subject or any other property.